JujuAdams/Vinyl/docs/5.0/Configuration.md

 The [gain](Terminology) multiplication factor for all assets/patterns assigned to this label.
 If multiple labels are specified for an asset/pattern then the gain values for all labels are multiplied together.
 The gain factor is further multiplied with other gains, including asset/pattern gain, [instance gain](Basics), and [system gain](Advanced).

+You may use a knob to control label gain e.g. `gain: @musicPresence` will set up the `musicPresence` knob to control the gain of a label.

 ### `pitch`

 *Default value: `1.0` (or `100` in percentage mode)*

 The [pitch](Terminology) multiplication factor for all assets/patterns assigned to this label.
 If multiple labels are specified for an asset/pattern then the pitch values for all labels are multiplied together.
 The pitch factor is further multiplied with other pitch multipliers, including asset/pattern pitch and [instance pitch](Basics).

-A pitch value can be specified as either a number, or as a two-element array containing two numbers.
+A pitch value can be specified as either a number, a two-element array containing two numbers, or a knob.
 If a two-element array is provided then the pitch value is randomised between the two values.
+Configuring a label to include the property definiton `pitch: @musicSpeed` will set up the `musicSpeed` knob to control the pitch of a label.

 ### `loop`